 The Hoover factory opened in 1933 and work on various extensions (upwards as well as outwards) and outbuildings continued almost until the outbreak of the Second World War.
 It was this piecemeal process that’s to blame for the most legitimate criticism that can be aimed at the factory: its lack of a cohesive overall form.
-Contemporary critics also condemned what they saw as its brash, vulgar style, but the company and its employees liked it and so did the general public.
+Early critics also condemned what they saw as its brash, vulgar style, but the company and its employees liked it and so did the general public.

 Vacuum cleaner production ceased in 1982 and the Hoover factory closed.
 It reopened ten years later – magnificently restored, with the rear ground floor converted into a Tesco superstore.
 Although the building’s glory resides primarily in its sweeping white façade, there are some pleasing design touches in and around the rear car park too, but not inside the store, which sadly looks like any other.

 The rest of the building was used as offices (or for nothing at all) until March 2018, when IDM Developments completed a swanky residential conversion with some delightful art deco details and – equally delightfully – fitted ovens made by Hoover.